getzola/zola/docs/content/documentation/themes/creating-a-theme.md

 - `README.md`: a thorough README explaining how to use the theme and any other information of importance

-The first step is to make sure the theme is fulfilling those three requirements:
+The first step is to make sure that the theme meets the following three requirements:

 - have a `screenshot.png` of the theme in action with a max size of around 2000x1000
 - have a thorough `README.md` explaining how to use the theme and any other information